-No foreigners and I'm blending in like an excited dog's dangly bits.
+No foreigners, I'm blending in like an excited dog's dangly bits.
 In my defence, I came from the peak of the hot season in West Africa at short notice.
 After brekkie, I'm buying a coat and a hat.
 The odds of bumping into someone I know in Tunis?

 The city wakes slowly.
 The streets are quiet; there’s little traffic.
 I run on the roads; the pavements are not the best.
-Some cities are beautiful; this one?
+Some towns are beautiful; this one?
 Maybe it's the winter.

 A few businesses are stirring.
-Mostly spartan smoky coffee stands, filled by seasoned males.
-Large ancient coffee machines are coughing into life.
+Mostly spartan smoky coffee stands, filled with seasoned males.
+Sizeable ancient coffee machines are coughing into life.
 Some men stand, some sit in white plastic garden chairs.
 Three-legged stools are serving as tables.
 Everyone looks cold.
 Everyone smokes.

 Here’s what we're looking for; the tram lines.
 Let's follow these to the centre.

 The side streets open into more of a French boulevard feel.
 Let’s push the pace to the big clock.
-Either side of the main street is wall to wall coffee shops and restaurants.
+Either side of the main road is wall to wall coffee shops and restaurants.
 There's plenty of armed security; it feels safe enough.

 Time to jog over to the old quarter.